Haivision/srt/docs/handshake.md

 sides, then both states are `SRT_KM_S_SECURED`.
 The transmission shall be correctly performed with encryption in both directions.

-Note that due to introducing the bidirectional feature in HSv5 and therefore the initiator and responder roles, the "old way" (HSv4) method of initializing the crypto objects used for security is used only in one of the directions.
+Note that due to introducing the bidirectional feature in HSv5 (and therefore the Initiator and Responder roles), the "old way" (HSv4) method of initializing the crypto objects used for security is used only in one of the directions.
 This is now called "forward KMX":

-1. The initiator initializes its Sender Crypto (TXC) with preconfigured values.
+1. The Initiator initializes its Sender Crypto (TXC) with preconfigured values.
-2. The initiator sends KMX message to the receiver.
+2. The Initiator sends a KMX message to the receiver.
-3. The receiver deploys the KMX message into its Receiver Crypto (RXC)
+3. The Receiver deploys the KMX message into its Receiver Crypto (RXC)

-This process is the general process of Security Association done for the "forward direction", that is, when done by the sender.
-However as there's only one KMX process in the handshake, in HSv5 this must initialize also the cryptos in the opposite direction.
+This process is the general process of Security Association done for the "forward direction", that is, when done by the Sender.
+However as there's only one KMX process in the handshake, in HSv5 this must also initialize the cryptos in the opposite direction.
 This is accomplished by "reverse KMX":

-1. The initiator initializes its Sender Crypto (TXC), and **clones it** to the Receiver Crypto.
+1. The Initiator initializes its Sender Crypto (TXC), and **clones it** to the Receiver Crypto.
-2. The initiator sends KMX message to the receiver.
+2. The Initiator sends KMX message to the Receiver.
-3. The receiver deploys the KMX message into its Receiver Crypto (RXC), and **clones it** to the Sender Crypto.
+3. The Receiver deploys the KMX message into its Receiver Crypto (RXC), and **clones it** to the Sender Crypto.

-This way the sender being a Responder, has the Sender Crypto initialized very similar way as it would have it when it was Initiator, however basing on values extracted from the Receiver Crypto, to which configuration was deployed from the KMX message.
+This way the Sender (being a Responder) has the Sender Crypto initialized in a manner very similar to what it would have if it was Initiator, but based on values extracted from the Receiver Crypto, to which configuration was deployed from the KMX message. <-- not sure about this last phrase???

-The extra things defined as "reverse KMX" are happening only and exclusively in the HSv5 handshake.
+The extra operations defined as "reverse KMX" happen exclusively in the HSv5 handshake.

-The key is then refreshed after appropriate number of packets have been sent and it happens basing on occuring three events, which are considered happening, when the number of sent packets exceeds given limit number taken from the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` settings:
+The key is refreshed after an appropriate number of packets have been sent based on the occurrence of three events, which are considered to have happened when the number of sent packets exceeds a given limit taken from the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` settings:

 1. Pre-announce: when reaches `SRTO_KMREFRESHRATE - SRTO_KMPREANNOUNCE`
 2. Key switch: when reaches `SRTO_KMREFRESHRATE`
-3. Decommission: when reaches `SRTO_KMREFRESHRATE + SRTO_KMPREANNOUNCE`
+3. Decommission: when reaches `SRTO_KMREFRESHRATE  SRTO_KMPREANNOUNCE`

-and the following actions are undertaken:
+The following actions are then undertaken:

-1. Pre-announce: the new key is generated and sent to the receiver using the `UMSG_EXT`-based command packet with `SRT_CMD_KMREQ`, that is, the same way in both HSv4 and HSv5 clients.
+1. **Pre-announce:** the new key is generated and sent to the receiver using the `UMSG_EXT`-based command packet with `SRT_CMD_KMREQ`, that is, the same way in both HSv4 and HSv5 clients.
 The receiver should deploy this key to its Receiver Crypto.
-2. Key Switch: The bits in the data packet header concerning encryption, which should be `EK_EVEN` or `EK_ODD`, since now change the value to the opposite towards it was so far.
-Since now also the opposite key is used (the newly generated one).
+2. **Key Switch:** The bits in the data packet header concerning encryption, which should be `EK_EVEN` or `EK_ODD`, now change in value to the opposite of what they had been so far.
+From there on the opposite key is used (the newly generated one).
-3. Decommission: the old key (the key that was used with the previous flag state) is decommissioned on both sender and receiver side.
+3. **Decommission:** the old key (the key that was used with the previous flag state) is decommissioned on both the Sender and Receiver sides.

-Please note that in the implementation the handlers for KMREQ and KMRSP are the same for `UMSG_EXT`-based messages and the extension blocks in the handshake.
-However in case of `UMSG_EXT` only one direction is initialized (or updated).
-The handshake in HSv5 initializes both directions, one with forward KMX and one with reverse KMX, but then any key refreshing activities happen exclusively for one direction and exclusively on the premise that the number of sent packets exceeded given value.
+**NOTE** In the implementation the handlers for KMREQ and KMRSP are the same for `UMSG_EXT`-based messages and the extension blocks in the handshake.
+However, in the case of `UMSG_EXT` only one direction is initialized (or updated).
+The handshake in HSv5 initializes both directions, one with forward KMX and one with reverse KMX, but then any key refreshing activities happen exclusively for one direction and exclusively on the premise that the number of sent packets exceeded a given value.

-#### SMOOTHER
+#### Smoother

 This is a feature supported by HSv5 only.
 This value contains a string with the name of the SRT Smoother type.

-The versions that support HSv5 contain an additional block, similar to the "congestion control" class from UDT, which is called Smoother.
+The versions that support HSv5 contain an additional block, similar to the "congestion control" class from UDT, which is called "Smoother".
 The default Smoother is called "live" and the 1.3.0 version contains an additional optional smoother type caller "file".
 Within the "file" smoother there's also a possible transmission of stream mode and message mode (the "live" smoother may only use the message mode and with one message per packet).

-The smoother part is not obligatory when not present, the "live" smoother is used by default.
-For HSv4 client, which doesn't contain this feature, the smoother type is assumed to be "live".
+The smoother part is not obligatory when not present.
+The "live" Smoother is used by default.
+For an HSv4 client, which doesn't contain this feature, the Smoother type is assumed to be "live".

-The "file" smoother type, the second builtin one, reintroduced the old UDT features for stream transmission (together with `SRT_OPT_STREAM` flag) and messages that can span through multiple UDP packets.
-The smoothers differ in the way how the transmission is handled, how various transmission settings are applied and how to handle any special phenomena that happen during transmission.
+The "file" Smoother type, the second built-in one, reintroduced the old UDT features for stream transmission (together with the `SRT_OPT_STREAM` flag) and messages that can span through multiple UDP packets.
+The Smoothers differ in the way the transmission is handled, how various transmission settings are applied, and how to handle any special phenomena that happen during transmission.

-#### SID
+#### Stream ID (SID)

 This feature is supported by HSv5 only.
-This value contains a string of user's choice that can be passed from the caller to the listener.
+This value contains a string of the user's choice that can be passed from the Caller to the Listener.

-The Stream ID is a string up to 512 characters that Initiator can pass to Responder.
-The application has such access to that feature that it can be set as a socket flag on a caller socket, and the accepted socket will have this string also set and able to be retrieved using the same flag, `SRTO_STREAMID`.
-This gives the listener a chance to make a decision of what to do with this connection - such as decide which stream to send in case when the listener is the stream sender.
+The Stream ID is a string up to 512 characters that an Initiator can pass to a Responder.
+An application can use this feature to set  a socket flag on a Caller socket.
+The accepted socket will have this string also set, and it can be retrieved using the same flag, `SRTO_STREAMID`.
+This gives the listener a chance to decide what to do with this connection - such as to decide which stream to send in the case where the Listener is the stream Sender.